Skip to Content

 So if you want to travel Australia with your family, and you’re determined that you’d like to do it in a small motorhome (i.e. a camper van) AND have a bathroom onboard, then I think that converting your own van may be the only way to go.

-Here are some examples of families in their converted camper vans:
+Here are some examples of how these families have fit multiple beds in their vans (not all have bathrooms though):

 Bunks above the main bed